Introduction to Court Interpreting in Iowa

 3) Complete an official Application to be an Oral (or Sign) Language Court Interpreter - where interpreters will provide information on their qualifications to be court interpreters.
 See the Forms section for the official application.

 5) Pass a criminal history check.
-NOTE: Persons convicted of a felony, or convicted of any less serious crime that involves dishonesty or moral turpitude, are prohibited from interpreting in Iowa's courts.
 Interpreters must complete a "release/waiver" form to authorize the Office of Professional Regulation staff to conduct the criminal history search.
+NOTE: Persons convicted of a felony, or convicted of any less serious crime that involves dishonesty or moral turpitude, are prohibited from interpreting in Iowa's courts unless the Office of Professional Regulation (OPR) determines otherwise.

 Court interpreting is a very important and demanding job.
 We encourage all court interpreters to regularly study and practice to expand their vocabularies in English and their other language and to improve their interpreting skills.
 To help court interpreters improve their knowledge and skills, we strongly recommend that they use an excellent reference list developed by the Consortium for Language Access in the Courts (Consortium).